 UNDERSTANDING ITS MANY POTENTIAL CAUSES

-CAN HELP LEAD TO SOLUTIONS
+CAN HELP LEAD TO LONG LASTING SOLUTIONS

 "Consumer advocate Dr Sidney Wolfe of Public Citizen says testosterone prescriptions in the US are 17 times higher per population than in the UK overall.
 And alarmingly, a fifth of those were for the non specific symptom of ‘fatigue’ and up to 9% were for men who had normal or high levels already.
 Some are given prescriptions without even having their levels checked.
 In 2014, Public Citizen actually filed a petition with the US Food and Drug Administration (FDA) requesting a strong health warning on all drugs containing testosterone."
 From Ann Robinson's article in The Guardian, Testosterone Therapy: Hope or Hype?